thelogtree/web/README.md

 ## Deployment

 It should be relatively easy to figure out how to deploy this React app on Netlify or Vercel.
 I've already included files to make it easy for Netlify hosting.
+Remember to add your .env keys to the service you're hosting this on.

 ## License